dartmouth-cs98/18w-si32/docs/game-rules/README.md

 #### Second phase: _Cell_-Update Phase:

-A _Cell_ is defined to not contain _Units_ controlled by more than one player at the start of every turn.
-If a _Cell_ ends up having nonzero numbers of _Units_ of more than one player (as a result of _Unit_ movement), the game state will process some combat operation which will result in only one or less players with remaining units in the _Cell_.
+A _Cell_, by definition, does not contain _Units_ controlled by more than one player at the start of any turn.
+If a _Cell_ ends up containing a nonzero numbers of _Units_ controlled by multiple players (as a result of _Unit_ movement), the game state will process some combat operation, at the end of which only a single player (or, in rare cases, no players) will have units remaining in the _Cell_.

 For example, Player A sends 8 _Units_ North from **(2, 4)** and Player B sends 5 _Units_ South from
 **(2, 5)**; these two _Commands_ will be replaced by an effectively equal single _Command_ of "Player A